 On July 2, 2019, the Company completed the acquisition of certain assets of I.Q.
 7/24 Inc. ("IQ724"), a wholly owned subsidiary of Mobi724 Global Solutions Inc. The acquisition is a business combination accounted for using the acquisition method in accordance with IFRS 3.
 Assets assumed in the acquisition have been recorded at their fair values as at the date of acquisition.
 The acquisition of the IQ724 assets is expected to contribute significantly to the profitability of the Company through synergies identified and expected to be realized in the elimination of redundant expenditures including staff and overheads.
 In consideration for the assets, the Company paid cash consideration of \$2,800,000 on closing.
 In addition, the Company entered into a 2-year licensing agreement with Mobi724 Global Solutions Inc. for \$20,000/month to allow support, development and migration of the customers from the Mobi724 Global Solutions Inc. platform to the Ackroo platform.
-The acquisition was funded through the debt financing provided by BDC Capital Inc. This agreement was amended in December 2019 as the company agreed to acquire full rights to the IP in the amount of \$360,000.
-A deposit of \$180,000 was paid in December 2019 with the balance to be paid in two \$90,000 installments after the February 29, 2020 closing date.
+The acquisition was funded through the debt financing provided by BDC Capital Inc. This agreement was amended in December 2019 as the company agreed to acquire full rights to the IP in the amount of \$320,000.
+As of February 29,2020.
+A deposit of \$160,000 was paid in December 2019 with the balance to be paid in two \$90,000 installments after the February 29, 2020 closing date once transition was completed.
+All amounts have been paid in full as of March 31, 2020.